Iowa official with 3 public jobs rips ‘goofy’ disclosure law

-A political appointee who works for three Iowa agencies is blasting an ethics law that requires him and others with multiple state jobs to disclose them on a specific form.
+A political appointee who works for three Iowa government agencies blasted an ethics law Friday that requires him and others with multiple state jobs to disclose them on a specific form.

-Employment Appeal Board member James Strohman called the law "goofy" and "kind of a dumb thing," saying no one knows about the requirement, it's not enforced and it gives the public little information.
+Employment Appeal Board member James Strohman called the law "kind of a dumb thing" in an interview, saying no one knows about the requirement, it's not enforced and it gives the public little information.

 Premium content for only $0.99